-In this tutorial, we will learn Angular providers with example.
-Angular Providers allows us to register classes, functions or values (dependencies) with the Angular dependency injection system.
+In this tutorial, we will learn Angular Providers with examples.
+Angular Providers allows us to register classes, functions, or values (dependencies) with the Angular Dependency Injection system.
 The Providers are registered using the token.
 The tokens are used to locate the provider.
 We can create three types of the token.
 Type Token, string token & Injection Token.
-The Provider also tells Angular injector how to create the instance of dependency.
+The Provider also tells the Angular Injector how to create the instance of dependency.
 There are four ways by which you can create the dependency: They are Class Provider (useClass), Value Provider (useValue ), Factory Provider ( useFactory ), and Aliased Class Provider ( useExisting).

-We learned how to build an Angular Services and in the Angular Dependency injection tutorial, we learned to how to Inject the Service into another Angular Component or Service.
-If you are new to Dependency Injection, we recommend you to go through those tutorials before continuing here.
+We learned how to build Angular Services and in the Angular Dependency injection tutorial, we learned how to Inject the Service into another Angular Component or Service.
+If you are new to Dependency Injection, we recommend you go through the following tutorials before continuing here.

 What are Angular Providers